raymondleeuofc/Lab4_RaymondLee/README.md

 - templates : contains the html files used on the website
     - base.html : the base webpage format that all other html files inherit
     - index.html : the main webpage file
-- application.py : the Python script containing all the functionality for getting building permit information.
+- application.py : the Python script containing all the functionality for getting building permit information, and Mapbox Style layer.
 - run.bat : a batch file used to run the application.py script

 ## Requirements Met
-1. When users visit the building permit website, they are shown a map of Calgary.
-2. Users can search for building permits in a range of dates using the date selector widget.
-3. Users can click on each marker (representing a building permit) to which they are shown all relevant information for that permit.
-4. In the case of overlapping markers, the OverlappingMarkerSpiderfier Leafltet Plug-in is used to expand these markers to clearly show the user permit information.
-5. When zoomed out to certain levels, markers can become very close and look unappealing, to remedy this issue these markers are clustered together.
-The individual markers can be shown by clicking on a cluster which causes the map to zoom out.
-6. The map is refreshed when the user searches for a new date range.
+1. All requirements from Lab 3 are met.
+2. When the user visits the site, the 2017 Traffic Incident layer can be toggled on and off.
+3. The map layer was designed to be visually appealing, this was done by adjusting factors such as Radius, Color, Blur, and Opacity.
+    - Radius
+    - Color
+    - Blur
+    - Opacity

 ## Additional Details about the Lab Assignment